 Once you have been awarded financial aid and you are enrolled in the minimum number of units (check with your lender), it may take the Financial Aid & Scholarship Department 10-15 working days to certify a private education loan after the request is received (or your financial aid has been processed).
 After your loan has been certified, you will see the amount listed on the myNorthridge Portal.
 If you do not see your private loan amount listed in the portal by your designated payment due date then it is your responsibility to pay for your classes using your own resources.

 It is not a requirement to apply for financial aid before applying for private education loans but we encourage you to do so by completing the FAFSA.
 It is to your benefit to be considered for state and federal aid prior to applying for outside loans.
 If you decide that you will not complete a FAFSA, and you have applied for a Private Education Loan, you must submit a letter to the Financial Aid & Scholarship Department requesting that we certify your loan and confirming that you will not be completing a FAFSA.
 We must have confirmation of your choice before we will certify the loan request.

 Loan Periods and Deadlines

 Please use the appropriate loan period for the regular term(s) you will be enrolled in.
 For example, if you are enrolled in fall semester and will also enroll in spring, you must use the August through May loan period.
 Half of the loan funds will be disbursed in the fall, and the other half will be disbursed in the spring.

 If you are only enrolled for spring, you should use the January through May loan period.
 Summer is a stand-alone term and has its own unique loan period; you must apply for a separate private loan to cover the summer term.
 Check back in April for specific summer dates.

-|Fall 2014 and Spring 2014 (use if you will be enrolled for both terms)
+Fall 2018 and Spring 2019 (you must use if you will be enrolled for both terms)

-|Fall 2014 (use if you will be enrolled for fall term only)
+Fall 2018 (use if you will only be enrolled for fall term only)